With scattered thoughts, sweaty palms, and my heart beating like a drum, I glance at the door and cannot remember anything I prepared.

 Here are two great examples of group exercises in mindfulness.

 1. Walking Down the Street

-Perhaps above all else, the ability to observe, rather than react to, thoughts, emotions, and sensations are central to positive psychology.
+The ability to observe, rather than react to, thoughts, emotions, and sensations is central to positive psychology.

-The challenge—which is counter to most of our thinking—is that the event, and our thoughts about it, are far from being the same.
+The challenge is that the event and our thoughts about it are far from being the same.

 The steps involved in the following exercise can be performed individually or in a group exercise, where everyone benefits from hearing one another’s thoughts.

 |Step||Ask the group to:|

 |1||Vividly imagine walking down a street and seeing someone they know well.
 They like the person and are happy to see them.|

 |2||Make the image as real as possible: sights, sounds, smells, and bodily sensations.